Risk Warning: Your Capital is at Risk.

 Trading 212 is an online broker that offers real stocks, ETFs, and CFDs across a variety of asset classes.
 The company is based in London and is regulated by two international organizations.

-With a modern cross-platform experience, Trading 212 operates retail-only accounts on a zero-commission model and continues to be the #1 trading app in the UK since 2016.
+With a modern cross-platform experience, Trading 212 operates retail-only accounts on a zero-commission model and continues to be a leading trading app in the UK since 2016.

 Trading 212 at a Glance